 Safeguarding and Prevent

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a student's welfare.
 We will ensure that our concerns about our students are discussed with her parents/carers first unless we have reason to believe that such a move would be contrary to the student's welfare.
-Our Designated Safeguarding Lead is Miss Flannery (Deputy Headteacher).
-Please do not hesitate to contact the school if you have any concerns about any of our students.
+Our Designated Safeguarding Leads are Mrs Sam Hart (Assistant Headteacher), Monday to Wednesday and Friday, and Dr Barbara Minards (Headteacher) on Thursday.
+Please do not hesitate to contact the school if you have any concerns about any of our student.

 The Prevent Strategy